-Infant and child mortality rates were so numerous, according to historian Lynda Payne at Children and Youth in History, that they were listed according to age bracket, rather than disease.
-“Chrisomes” were infants younger than a month old; “teeth” were babies not yet through with teething.
+Infant and child mortality rates were numerous, according to historian Lynda Payne at Children and Youth in History.
+These deaths were listed according to age bracket, rather than disease.
+“Chrisomes” were infants younger than a month old.
+“Teeth” were babies not yet through with teething.

-The Bills of Mortality are listed by parish and by cause of death (“griping in the guts” was one picturesque, if vague, category) and do not include names.
-But if you have death dates and locations that match these records, they can lend some important context to your family research.
+The Bills of Mortality are listed by parish and by cause of death. (“Griping in the guts” was one picturesque, if vague, category.)
+If you know death dates and locations, these locations can lend some important context to your family research.

-London’s Wellcome Library, of the world’s great collections for the study of medical history, just made 100,000 high-resolution images available for download from their archives.
-The new digital collection includes advertisements, paintings by artists both renowned and obscure, and early photographs.
+London’s Wellcome Library, of the world’s great collections for the study of medical history, offers digital records.
+More than 100,000 high-resolution images are available for download from their archives.
+This digital collection includes advertisements, paintings by artists both renowned and obscure, and early photographs.

 Also included in the Wellcome Library’s digital collections are Bills of Mortality during the Great Plague in London from 1664-1665.
 Search “bills of mortality” at Wellcome’s Images page.